-For any simple change of contact information that needs to be made in the system, email customer support at: crsshelp@nd.gov or contact the DBE Supportive Services Consultant.
+For any simple change of contact information that needs to be made in the system, email civilrights@nd.gov or contact the DBE Supportive Services Consultant.

 You will receive a list of any additional information that may need to accompany contact information changes made intermittently between annual eligibility reviews and annual Notices of Change Affidavits.